brightnetwork-technology-academy/bnta_cohort5b/react/task_countries/restcountries_lab.md

 You may find that the use of a JSON formatter will help significantly when getting to grips with the data the API returns.

 *e.g.* [JSON formatter - JSON Pretty Print](https://jsonformatter.org/json-pretty-print)

-**Communication is key** so if you do work individually at any point then please do make sure to communicate with your team where it is you're working.
-Keeping regular contact will ensure that your project runs smoothly and bettering these skills of project management will set you up well for any future roles.

-The primary aim for this project is to afford you time to work on your **Front-end / React knowledge** ahead of the main Client-Side Project.
-Our secondary aim is for you to further add to your **online portfolio** which you can present within any future interview processes.
-With this, we suggest that you spend some time together as a team putting together a cohesive vision for your app. **Take some time to visually plan your app** before you jump into the code.
-We suggest using with Miro or Figma for creating a wireframe of your site but Microsoft Powerpoint (or equivalent) or simple pen and paper will work just as well at this stage.